 The StreetNet Association was set up in Durban, South Africa, in December 1999 as a legal entity to build and consolidate StreetNet.
 Start-up funds for one year from October 1999 to September 2000 were secured from the Ford Foundation, and funds for 2001 and 2002 have been committed by FNV (trade union in the Netherlands) and SASK (Finnish Trade Union Solidarity).
 The StreetNet Association has a four person Steering Committee which has employed a part-time administrator who commenced work in February 2000 and who carries out the Association's plan of action.
 Over the next three years, the StreetNet Association has four objectives: to expand and strengthen street vendor networks at the international, regional and national levels; to build an information base on the numbers and situation of street vendors in different parts of the world; to document and disseminate information on effective organizing strategies for promoting and protecting the rights of street vendors; and to build a solid institutional base for StreetNet from which to carry forward its work in the future.
 Some of the concrete activities proposed include: the launching of StreetNet; development of a five year plan; inventory of associations and leaders; regional issues workshops in Latin America, Africa and Asia; establishing a Web site; and production of a newsletter twice a year.
-When StreetNet Association will have completed its work and will disband, handing over all assets to the newly constituted StreetNet.
+When StreetNet is launched by means of the adoption of a constitution and the election of its executive structures, the StreetNet Association will have completed its work and will disband, handing over all assets to the newly constituted StreetNet.